CAISO EDAM Is Live: PacifiCorp First in the Western Day-Ahead Market

 How EDAM Works: From Real-Time to Day-Ahead

-The Western Energy Imbalance Market (WEIM) — launched in 2014 with PacifiCorp as the first external participant — has been the most successful voluntary electricity market in US history, delivering $6.2 billion in cumulative benefits across 22+ participating entities.
+The Western Energy Imbalance Market (WEIM) — launched in 2014 with PacifiCorp as the first external participant — has delivered more than $8.6 billion in cumulative benefits to participating utilities and customers, according to CAISO's May 1 launch update.
 But the WEIM only optimizes the real-time energy market: the narrow window of 5-minute dispatch decisions made after day-ahead schedules are locked.

 EDAM changes the equation fundamentally.
-Instead of each utility independently scheduling its own generation fleet a day ahead and then relying on the WEIM to clean up imbalances, EDAM allows participants to co-optimize their entire generation commitment across the Western Interconnection.
+Instead of each utility independently scheduling its own generation fleet a day ahead and then relying on the WEIM to clean up imbalances, EDAM allows participants to co-optimize their generation commitment across a broader Western footprint.
 This means:

-• Access to Cheaper Resources: PacifiCorp's thermal-heavy fleet in Wyoming and Utah can now be displaces by California solar surplus and Bonneville Power Administration (BPA) hydro during shoulder months — resources that were invisible to PacifiCorp's day-ahead scheduling process.
+- Access to Cheaper Resources: PacifiCorp's thermal-heavy fleet in Wyoming and Utah can now compete against California solar surplus and Northwest hydro during shoulder months inside a coordinated day-ahead optimization process.

 State-by-State Commercial Impact